-The security agent and the Called Party Address are in the same network.
-When the Remote bit is set (1), in the Scope field, the security agent compares the Called Party Address to the security agent's local network prefix.
-If they are in the same network then the SSIE SAS falls within the scope of this security agent.
+When the Remote bit is set (1) in the Scope field, the security agent compares the Called Party Address to the security agent's local network prefix.
+If they are in the same network then the SSIE SAS falls within the scope of this security agent, and the Remote Test returns TRUE.